xulongjun/Documentation/docs/GitFlow/SetupGuideGitLab.md

 Assign a "Maintainer" role to team members who need to create protected branches or manage project settings.
 Developers who contribute to the codebase should be assigned the "Developer" role.

-# 4. Configuring Branch Protection Rules (Optional and To be defined)
+# 4. Configuring Branch Protection Rules (Optional and To be completed)

 [You can look at the documentation Gitlab here](https://docs.gitlab.com/ee/user/project/protected_branches.html).

 ## Step 1: Protect the main Branch

-1. **Navigate to Repository Settings Protected Branches section**

 Within your project in GitLab, go to "Settings" > "Repository."

 Scroll down to find the "Protected Branches" section.

-3. **Configure the protection settings**
+**Configure the protection settings** :

-Allowed to merge: Choose "Maintainers" and "developer" to ensure only maintainers and "developer" can merge changes into main.
+- Allowed to merge: Choose "Maintainers" and "developer" to ensure only maintainers and "developer" can merge changes into main.

-Allowed to push: Typically, you would also restrict push access to "Maintainers" and "developer" to safeguard your production code.
+- Allowed to push: Typically, you would also restrict push access to "Maintainers" and "developer" to safeguard your production code.

 ## Step 2: Protect the developer Branch